CSCfi/csc-user-guide/docs/cloud/tutorials/addHorizontalAutoscaler.md

 ## Test and monitor

-At this moment, we should have only one single Pod with almost zero CPU usage and 100MB of memory usage.
+After some minutes, we should have only one single Pod with almost zero CPU usage and 100MB of memory usage.
+The autoscaler waits up to 10 minutes to delete Pods to avoid flapping, see below for more information.
 You can check this in the `Pods` page (**Project > Pods** in the Developer page).

 ![Pods](../img/podsAutoscaler.png)